Arrange Act Assert

 How will we test it?

-If you are betting that Kubernetes will simplify your deployment, what does the first service migration teach you?
-If you are betting on event-driven architecture, what does the first event contract tell you about the integration pain?
+If you are betting that Kubernetes will simplify deployment, the first migrated service should tell you whether that is true.
+If you are betting on event-driven architecture, the first event contract usually exposes the integration pain you were hand-waving in diagrams.

 What would make us change our mind?